 The DASP form is available online, see “Applications” below.

-You must have left Australia and your visa has expired or it has been cancelled at the time of making application.
-However you can start an application before all pre-conditions are met, and then finalise at a later time, e.g. once having left Australia.
+To be eligible you must have left Australia and your visa has expired or it has been cancelled at the time of making application.
+However the Tax Office recommends starting the process whilst still in Australia.

 DASP Benefits less than $5,000